Children born of war in Ukraine: Policy considerations for a future peace

 Children Born of War Should be More Than an Afterthought

 A recent UN report published by the Secretary General in late January is one of the first to focus exclusively on women and girls who become pregnant as a result of sexual violence in conflict and on children born of war.
+A critical commentary by the EuroWARCHILD team.

 Photo: UN Photo/Marie Frechon